nuxt/docs/en/guide/assets.md

 The benefits of them are:
 - `file-loader` lets you designate where to copy and place the asset file, and how to name it using version hashes for better caching.
 - `url-loader` allows you to conditionally inline a file as base-64 data URL if they are smaller than a given threshold.
-This can reduce the amount of HTTP requests for trivial files.
+This can reduce a number of HTTP requests for trivial files.
 If the file is larger than the threshold, it automatically falls back to `file-loader`.

 Actually, Nuxt.js default loaders configuration is: